 Choosing a digital isolator for level-shifting is important for improvement of noise immunity.
-As GaN device can easily create high dv/dt, > 50 V/ns, in hard-switching applications, TI highly recommends to use isolators with high common-mode transient immunity (CMTI).
+As GaN device can easily create high dv/dt, > 50 V/ns, in hard-switching applications, TI highly recommends to use isolators with high common-mode transient immunity (CMTI) and low barrier capacitance.
 Isolators with low CMTI can easily generate false signals, which could cause shoot-through.
+The barrier capacitance is part of the isolation capacitance between the signal ground and power ground, which is in direct proportion to the common mode current and EMI emission generated during the switching.
 Additionally, TI strongly encourages to select isolators which are not edge-triggered.
 In an edge-triggered isolator, a high dv/dt event can cause the isolator to flip states and cause circuit malfunction.

-Generally, ON/OFF keyed isolators are preferred, such as the TI ISO77xxF series, as a high CMTI event would only cause a very short false pulse, a few nanoseconds, which can be filtered out.
-To filter these false pulses, TI recommends a low pass filter, like 1 k $\Omega$ and 22 pF R-C filter, to be placed at the driver input.
+Generally, ON/OFF keyed isolators with default output low are preferred, such as the TI ISO77xxF series.
+Default low state ensures the system will not shoot-through when starting up or recovering from fault events.
+As a high CMTI event would only cause a very short (a few nanoseconds) false pulse, TI recommends a low pass filter, like 300 $\Omega$ and 22 pF R-C filter, to be placed at the driver input to filter out these false pulses.